myarichuk/myarichuk.github.io/source/_posts/production-ready-testing.md

 In my experience, opinions on testing vary widely, but unfortunately, some undervalue its importance or worse, take it for granted.
 I firmly believe that tests are indispensable; they act as a safety net, catching bugs before they can wreak havoc on a production system.
 It may sound cliché, but this analogy accurately reflects reality.
-In the testing realm, we encounter three major types of tests: unit testing, functional testing, and integration testing.
+So, let's begin with some taxonomy.
+Testing realm is a big one, but before anything else, it is worth mentioning the big three: unit testing, functional testing, and integration testing.
 Each plays a distinct role, and I'll discuss them briefly.

 #### Unit Testing: The Building Blocks

 Unit testing zeroes in on the 'small stuff'.
 It isolates and tests individual components or functions of your application.
 Picture it as examining each brick for flaws before building a wall.
 It ensures that every code segment performs exactly as intended, no more, no less.

-Practically, unit tests often employ [mocks](https://www.geeksforgeeks.org/software-engineering-mock-introduction/) to *isolate* a code piece from its surrounding functionality.
+Practically, unit tests often employ [mocks](https://www.geeksforgeeks.org/software-engineering-mock-introduction/) to *isolate* a code piece from its surrounding functionality and in this way, well written unit tests are designed to test *only* the code that is supposed to be tested.

 #### Functional Testing: The User’s Perspective

-Theoretically, functional testing involves evaluating your application from the user's perspective, ensuring it behaves as intended.
-This method doesn’t focus on the internals; rather, it treats the application as a black box and verifies if it meets specified requirements.
-Imagine testing whether the wall built from those bricks actually stands firm and fulfills its purpose.
+At its core, functional testing is about looking at your application through the eyes of your users.
+It's not about digging into the code; instead, it's about asking, "Does this do what our users need?"
+Think of it as checking if the wall built from those bricks actually stands firm and does what it is supposed to.

+We don't get tangled in the internals here.
+We treat the app as a black box - something where we're only concerned with what comes out, not how it’s done on the inside.
+This approach is key in making sure the app behaves as it's supposed to, based on what we've promised our users.

-In practice, this often involves mocking 'external' services, whether they're actual services in a microservice architecture or software modules not under test in a monolithic architecture.
+In practice, this often means mocking up 'external' services.
+Whether we're dealing with separate services in a microservice setup or just different modules in a single, monolithic application, we simulate parts not currently under test.
+This way, we can focus on how parts of our app interact and whether they live up to their promises in real-world scenarios.

+In short, functional testing is all about those user stories and scenarios.
+It’s like saying, "Alright, the user wants to do X. Can they do it smoothly and exactly as the product owner defined application behavior?"
+It’s not just checking off features; it’s ensuring these features work in the way our users and product owners expect them to.

 #### Integration Testing: The Big Picture

-Integration testing is where the collaborative magic happens.
-It assesses how different modules or services interact.
-The goal is to ensure that when code components interact, they do so as expected.
-Think of it as verifying that all the walls, floors, and ceilings in a building mesh well, forming a sturdy, functional structure.
+Integration testing is where we see if our app's different parts play nice together.
+It's about making sure that when various bits of our code meet, they interact just as we expect them to.
+Imagine ensuring that all the walls, floors, and ceilings in a building fit together perfectly, creating a solid, well-functioning structure.

-For an integration test, you'd typically spin up a *real* system as part of the test, which may include multiple services and an **in-memory** database.
-To do this, you can use console functionalities or special language features, like those found in [.Net](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0).
+In an integration test, it’s like we’re firing up a mini-version of our real system.
+This could include a bunch of services and usually an **in-memory** database to keep things fast and simple.
+To pull this off, we might need to use console commands to spin up services or use specific language perks, like the ones in [.Net](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0).

 {% note info %}
-Note that I have mentioned *in-memory* databases.
-While it is perfectly viable to set up tests with a persistent databases, it is much faster and requires less maintenance to use an in-memory mode of a database.
-Not all databases support such mode, but if they do, consider using it for integration tests.
+A quick heads-up: I've mentioned *in-memory* databases here.
+Sure, you could set up tests with regular, persistent databases, but using an in-memory database is like hitting the fast-forward button.
+It's quicker and cuts down on maintenance hassle.
+Keep in mind, though, not every database can do this in-memory trick.
+If yours can, it's definitely worth considering for your integration tests.
 {% endnote %}

 #### Other Testing Types: Important But Situational